 This anti-science sentiment is jointly expressed around vaccines by both Sam and Pete who admit that they would take any injection without question as long as they can play live gigs again and start touring.

 “Just give me the vaccine if I can go play something.
 Give it to me, give me two of them.
-I’ll take one in each arm and I’ll carry one in my pocked and carry it around if you want me to.
+I’ll take one in each arm and I’ll carry one in my pocket and carry it around if you want me to.
 I just want to go to work.” – Sam Loeffler (Source)

 “If somebody called me and said ‘come out and get it’, I would get into my car and go.
 Anything to start the process to getting back to normal.” – Pete Loeffler (Source)